TE-AruoMiura/chromium-imx/README.md

 1. Copy the contents of src/ to the Chromium source tree.
 2. Apply all patches from patches/common/ in the source tree which are not version specific.
-3. If you are using a Chromium build that has already been patched with ozone-wayland, also apply the patches in patches/wayland/ .
-Note that it patches ozone-wayland files.
+3. ~~If you are using a Chromium build that has already been patched with ozone-wayland, also apply~~ ~~the patches in patches/wayland/ .
+Note that it patches ozone-wayland files.~~ wayland patch not checked.
 4. Build Chromium. chromium://gpu should show video decoding as "Accelerated".